DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 ## Performance monitoring and review

-The quality (accuracy and timeliness) of threat intelligence sources and effectiveness of its use within the DfE should be regularly assessed to ensure threats are addressed early in project lifecycles.
+The quality (accuracy and timeliness) of threat intelligence sources and effectiveness of its use within DfE should be regularly assessed to ensure threats are addressed early in project lifecycles.

 The effectiveness of threat intelligence should be measured using metrics such as: